-Own Faults – In Gita Verse 18.48 Every endeavor is covered by some fault, just as fire is covered by smoke.
+Own Faults – In Gita Verse 18.48 Every endeavour is covered by some fault, just as fire is covered by smoke.
 Therefore one should not give up the work born of his nature, O son of Kuntī, even if such work is full of fault.

 Tags: